LimuleGit/LimuleGit/README.md

 ## G'day 👋

-You can ask me anything you want I should maybe do something, I’ll go ahead and answer some questions to save some time:
+You can ask me anything you want I should maybe do something.

-- Working on my own games from time to time.
+I can usually do :
-- Currently learning C++ and all the bells and whistles that come with it!
+- Dev my own game on UE5 with an artist.
-- I started programming with Minecraft by making plugins for servers then moved to making Minecraft clients and that hooked me into learning game dev and game engines.
+- A web site for our studio of school.
--
+- I started to dev little thing on Minecraft
 <!--
 **LimuleGit/LimuleGit** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.